 What is Dragon Keepers?

 Dragon Keepers is a fantasy card and dice game in which you play as humans (keepers) who are attempting to protect their dragons from vengeful Vikings.
-The cooperative ‘Dragon’ mode is a family-weight hand management and deduction game, while the competitive ‘Keeper mode’ is more of a straightforward card game that was designed for families with younger kids.
+The cooperative ‘Dragon’ mode is a family-weight hand management and deduction game, while the competitive ‘Keeper mode’ is more of a straightforward card game that was designed to work as a cooperative game for kids.

 Dragon Keepers Gameplay